 Total watts being used = 634 watts

 In the above scenario you are well under your 1650 watt limit.
 You don’t really want to push a circuit beyond about 80% of capacity if you can avoid it.
 Buy energy efficient devices when possible.
 This will reduce the risk of overloading circuits and also save money on your power bill.
-First Choice Power has good tips on buying an energy efficient TV and saving electricity.
+You can find Energy Star certified TV's and more here.

 A common mistake is plugging in your vacuum cleaner to the same circuit while all those electronics are working.
 You stand a good chance of tripping the breaker as well.
 Current best-selling models of vacuum cleaners use an average of about 1400 watts!